-salt and freshly ground black pepper
+- salt and freshly ground black pepper

-  Place the lentils and 900ml/1¾ pints of the water into a pan, stir well and bring to the boil.
+Place the lentils and 900ml/1¾ pints of water into a saucepan, stir well and bring to the boil.
 Skim off any froth that forms on the surface of the water with a spoon.
 Cover the pan with a lid and reduce the heat to a simmer.
 Simmer, stirring regularly, for 35–40 minutes, or until the lentils are just tender, adding more water as necessary.

 When the lentils have cooked through, remove the pan from the heat and use a whisk to break them down.
 Set the mixture aside to thicken and cool.

 Meanwhile, heat the oil in a frying pan over a medium heat.
 Add the cumin seeds and fry for 20–30 seconds, or until fragrant.

 Add the onion, chillies and ginger and fry for 4–5 minutes, or until golden brown.